2022-2023 Financial Aid Offer Information

-This is important information regarding your financial aid offer for the 2021–2022 academic year.
+This is important information regarding your financial aid offer for the 2022-2023 academic year.
 Please read the following information carefully before accepting your financial aid award offer.
-Accepting the financial aid award offered signifies that you have read and agreed to comply with all the terms and conditions listed below.
+By accepting the financial aid award offer, you are indicating that you have read and agreed to comply with all the terms and conditions listed below.

 Financial Aid Award Offer Delivery

-Continuing students or new students who have registered for class:
+- Continuing students or new students who have registered for class(es) will receive financial aid status updates and award notification in their student ubalt.edu email account(s).

 Understanding Your Financial Aid Award

-- Your financial aid package was developed according to federal, state regulations, and institutional guidelines.
-It is important that you educate yourself on each source of funding and your responsibilities, such as repayment for loans, meeting Satisfactory Academic Progress (SAP) for all aid programs, and renewal requirements.
+- Your financial aid package was developed according to federal and state regulations, and institutional guidelines.
+It is important that you educate yourself on each source of funding and your responsibilities, such as repayment for loans, meeting Satisfactory Academic Progress (SAP) for all aid programs and renewal requirements.
 Requirements vary for each respective financial aid program.
 Your financial aid responsibilities may be reviewed on our Policies and Procedures web page.

 - Financial aid award offers for Undergraduate students and Law Day students are based on full-time enrollment in degree-applicable courses when issued prior to the start of classes.
 This means that if you are not enrolled full-time in degree-applicable coursework by the end of the add/drop period, you may not be eligible for the financial aid awarded, or you may only be eligible for a portion of the award.
 Please refer to the specific enrollment requirements for each source of financial aid.